maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/README.md

 RSA is implemented as above and used by the CLI/JSON exports.
 Other families are integrated at varying levels with clear floor/assumption notes.
 As advanced estimators and parameters are integrated, the respective sections will be populated with details and references.

+## Brute-force baseline

+We include an educational brute-force baseline in each security block, labeled by a simple model and a search space size 2^b.
+For RSA this is "trial_division_factorization" with b≈modulus_bits/2; for KEMs it is "guess_shared_secret" with b≈category floor; for signatures it is "random_forgery" with b≈category floor.
+Exports report expected time in years at 1e6/1e9/1e12 tries/s.
+See docs/security/BRUTEFORCE.md for details and assumptions.